aRycroft/CPGrains/readme.md

 ## Install + Run
 1. Download this https://github.com/DanBennettDev/max_cpg to your Max/MSP packages folder.
+2. Install the CNMAT externals from the Max/MSP package manager.
-2. Download CPGrains repo and run CPGrains.maxpat, turn on the patch in the bottom right.
+3. Download CPGrains repo and run CPGrains.maxpat, turn on the patch in the bottom right.
-3. Run CPGui.exe or .app to control the patch.
+4. Run CPGui.exe or .app to control the patch.

 ## CPGui Controls
 First select a sample using the button in the top right.
 Then click add node to add up to four nodes.
 Each of these nodes controls the generation of a grain stream.